1993 Photo by Fyffe, Alabama Police Officer Ted Oliphant

-Cattle Mutilation Phenomena refers to thousands of cases in North America where cattle have been found mutilated under abnormal circumstances.
+Cattle Mutilation Phenomenon refers to thousands of cases where cattle have been found mutilated under abnormal circumstances.
 Sheep, horses or even humans have also been similarly mutilated, according to some accounts.
 Many mutilated cattle have been found marked with fluorescent paint, probably to help identify them in the dark.

-The cows are found dead (although the cause of death is undetermined), exsanguinated (all their blood has been removed).
+The animals are found dead - although the cause of death is undetermined - exsanguinated (all their blood has been removed).
 Precise "laser-precision" cuts are observed in the mutilated cattle.
 They have had certain organs surgically removed from their bodies.
 Often their reproductive and rectal organs have been removed.

 Abnormally high radiation levels have been detected near the dead animals when they are found, and scavengers will not touch the carcass.
 There are no footprints leading to or from the cows.
 There is evidence (clamp marks on the animals' legs) that the cattle were taken from their habitats and mutilated elsewhere.
 Sightings of UFOs and strange, unmarked, black helicopters coincide with many cattle mutilation cases.

-There is no consensus that the phenomenon actually exists, or if it does exist, what causes the phenomenon.
+Animal mutilations date back for centuries, and remain an unexplained global phenomenon to this day.
 The number of animals said to be mutilated under unusual circumstances is unclear, but proponents argue it may be in the thousands.
 Ranchers are often said to be reluctant to come forward and report animals mutilated under odd circumstances, due to several factors: the associated ridicule, fear of reprisal, and the financial costs of securing necropsy for dead livestock.